mantl/mantl/roles/calico/README.rst

 You can assign an IP address to ``CALICO_IP`` explicitly or set ``auto`` and it will be allocated automatically.
 If the profile set with ``CALICO_PROFILE`` doesn't exist, it will be created automatically.
 If you don't provide the two variables, the Docker default network settings will be applied.
+The variable ``SERVICE_PORT`` is optional, it registers a service port in Consul for your application.
+You can make an SRV query to return this port.

 Example: